isrbaral/oldisrbaral.github.io/Projects.md

 ## Use on Mobile
 ### iOS - Safari:
-1. Navigate to a recipe page: e.g. [https://www.kosher.com/recipe/quinoa-stuffed-chicken-2932](https://www.kosher.com/recipe/quinoa-stuffed-chicken-2932)
+1. Navigate to a recipe page: e.g. <a href="https://www.kosher.com/recipe/quinoa-stuffed-chicken-2932" target="_blank">https://www.kosher.com/recipe/quinoa-stuffed-chicken-2932</a>
 2. Open your bookmarks and tap on the bookmarklet
   1. This will open the print page in a new tab
 3. Click on the bookmarklet again